-In Pokémon Masters EX, you'll explore the artificial island of Pasio, teaming up with famous Trainers to compete in 3-on-3 battles that take place in real time as you work toward becoming the champion of the Pokémon Masters League (PML) tournament.
-On Pasio, each Trainer pairs up with one trusted Pokémon at a time—this partnership is known as a sync pair, and it's the foundation of your Pokémon Masters EX team.
-Building a diverse roster of sync pairs, developing their skills, and pairing them in teams that highlight their strengths are the keys to being successful in your journey.
+In Pokémon Masters EX, you'll explore the artificial island of Pasio and team up with famous Trainers to compete in 3-on-3 battles that take place in real time as you work toward becoming the champion of the Pokémon Masters League and take on villainous Trainers.
+On Pasio, each Trainer pairs up with one trusted Pokémon at a time—this partnership is known as a sync pair, and it's the foundation of your Pokémon Masters EX teams.
+Building a diverse roster of sync pairs, developing their skills, and putting them in teams that highlight their strengths are the keys to being successful in your journey on Pasio.

-You'll need to pull out all the stops to help your sync pairs become powerful enough to take on tough foes like those you'll find in the Battle Villa, the Legendary Arena, or the Champion Stadium.
+You'll need to pull out all the stops to help your sync pairs become powerful enough to take on tough foes like those you'll find in extreme battle events, the Legendary Arena, or the Champion Stadium.
 We'll break down the qualities that make each sync pair unique and teach you how to get the most out of each.

 Pokémon Masters EX is now available for download on the App Store (iOS) and Google Play (Android).